Panchmura Village – Unparalleled Terracotta Hub of Bengal

 • Etel Mati: A special type of clay, Etel mati, is sourced from Panchmura.
 This clay is very crucial for the durability and quality of the terracotta products.
 They often stores this mati at their village open premises, so they can use as per their requirement.

-• Chaka Puja: The potters commence their work after mid-May, following a ritualistic worship of their wheels, known as chaka puja.
+• Chaka Puja: The potters commence their work after mid-May, following a ritualistic worship of their wheels, known as Chaka Puja.
 This practice underscores the cultural and spiritual significance of their craft

 The Role of Women & Community